anseljohn/Python_MSNA_Analysis/README.md

 4. Copy and paste the data into an empty excel spreadsheet and save the file

 ## Running the analysis
-Running the analysis requires two arguments, the path to the data pad spreadsheet and whether you want to use mean arterial pressure (MAP) or mean diastolic pressure (MDP).
+Running the analysis requires the path to the data pad spreadsheet:

-For using MAP:

     $ python run.py /path/to/spreadsheet.xlsx MAP

-For using MDP:

-    $ python run.py /path/to/spreadshit.xlsx MDP

-## Differences of Analysis
+## Notes
 This analysis does some things differently than in the paper, the differences are highlighted below.

--
+- The sheet titled '**Overall_NVTD**' in the paper's analysis spreadsheet skips a cardiac cycle between CC5 and CC6 under '**TRACKING ABSOLUTE VALUES**'.
+This is accounted for in this program.